Gaussian Probabilities and Expectation Propagation: Results

-These redundancy and extra mass issues are of course two effects of a single underlying problem: EP enforces a Gaussian approximation to a hard box-function factor, which is a highly non-Gaussian form (but better than a conventional halfspace step function).
-This effect is particularly pronounced for sharp box factors, but not limited to them: factors with weaker or heavier tails, and non-symmetric factors, all have similar issues.
-Thus redundancy and extra mass generally go hand in hand: if there are likelihood terms that are not orthogonal with respect to the prior covariance $K$, they will each have to consider both mass already considered by another factor (redundancy) and mass that lies outside the actual polyhedron (extra mass).
+From this figure the reader might correctly suggest that both the redundancy issue of Panel A and the extra mass issue of Panel B are two sides of the same coin: EP enforces a Gaussian approximation to a hard box-function factor, which is a highly non-Gaussian form.
+Thus redundancy and extra mass generally go hand in hand: if there are constraints that are not orthogonal, they will each have to consider both mass already considered by another factor (redundancy) and mass that lies outside the actual polyhedron (extra mass).
+Nonetheless, keeping these two ideas separate in these results will help us consider the theoretical underpinnings and point towards possible ways to improve the EP estimate of Gaussian probability and EP more generally, which is the subject of the Discussion section.